If your company head office is registered in South Australia or you do business in South Australia

 Making a payment

-Please ensure you forward a covering letter that includes the background of the unclaimed moneys, a statutory declaration, the register of unclaimed moneys and a cheque to the value of amount unclaimed less any advertising fees payable to Department of Treasury and Finance.
+Please ensure you forward a covering letter that includes the background of the unclaimed moneys, a statutory declaration, the register of unclaimed moneys and a cheque or EFT to the value of amount unclaimed to Department of Treasury and Finance.

 Email: unclaimedMonies02@sharedservices.sa.gov.au